Ambro17/DevLog/frontend/README.md

  [ ] Improve site performance with lighthouse
  [ ] Migrate data to use graphql+strawberry (django? flask?)

+## Hacks
+ [ ] Replace margin with div and border bottom to create extended space with background color

 ## Project setup
 Install nvm to manage node & npm versions